ltgoslo/axolotl24_shared_task/data/README.md

 Note that headwords (target words) are split-specific, that is, a target word occurring in the training set, will never occur in the development and test sets, and vice versa.

-## Expected future updates

-Future updates of the provided Finnish dataset will include manually verified character offsets for the headword in its example of usage in the development sets (both period).
-The corresponding version update is expected to be released on February 9th, 2024.

-Russian datasets will be further cleaned and filtered throughout February.
-The data format will remain the same.